Kubeseal VSCode Extension

 - All base64 encoded values in the

-data field will be decoded to plain text
+data field are decoded to plain text

 ⚙️ Configuration